-TV3 staff could jump ship before sale
+Three's top TV talent could jump ship before MediaWorks sale

 While some people saw returning to former workplaces as a backward step, others were happy to return.

-Among those who have worked at other media organisations include Patrick Gower who was at the Herald, The Project's Jeremy Corbett, who was a breakfast host for More FM, and Jessie Mulligan, who briefly hosted TVNZ's Seven Sharp.
+Among those who have worked at other media organisations are Patrick Gower who was at the Herald, The Project's Jeremy Corbett, who was a breakfast host for More FM, and Jessie Mulligan, who briefly hosted TVNZ's Seven Sharp.

 "It may be that they didn't want to leave in the first place, but pursued something that was bigger and brighter and are very happy to go back to where they left," Kennelley said.